 Rut: The time of the year when females go into heat.
 Also, the time that bucks are oblivious to anything in the world except for mating, so it’s prime hunting time!

-Season: This is not spring, summer, fall or winter.
+Season: This is not spring, summer, fall, or winter.
 This is the time you are allowed to hunt a certain animal or use a specific method of take.
-Dove season may be from September 1 – September 21 or archery deer season may be October 1 – October 31.
+Dove season may be from September 1 – September 21 or archery deer season may be from October 1 – October 31, for example.